Blog – Posted on Tuesday, Feb 04

 From the very first novel, Harry entrances us with his sympathetic tale: abused orphan to budding wizard, known throughout the magical community for causing the downfall of He Who Must Not Be Named.
 It’s a big legacy for anyone to live up, much less an eleven-year-old boy — but Harry wins over the wizarding world with his big heart and exceptional courage, and watching him grow over the course of seven novels is a true delight.

-These books are truly a magic trick, full of instantly memorable characters both good and evil, clever mysteries that take multiple installments to unravel, and the irresistible idea that love can save us all.
+These young adult books are truly a magic trick, full of instantly memorable characters both good and evil, clever mysteries that take multiple installments to unravel, and the irresistible idea that love can save us all.
 Despite some of the author’s problematic statements in recent years, the story of Harry, Ron, Hermione, and the rest will remain a beloved piece of so many of our childhoods.
 It’s no wonder it made the list of the New York Public Library’s 10 most-circulated books of all time.

 35. Hatchet by Gary Paulsen